finos/FDC3/docs/api-bridging/spec.md

 The DAB MUST allow for timeout configuration.

 The Bridge SHOULD also implement timeout for waiting on DA responses.
-Assuming the message exchange will be all intra-machine, a recommended timeout of 2500ms/3000ms at most, should be implemented.
+Assuming the message exchange will be all intra-machine, a recommended timeout of 1500ms - 3000ms should be used.

 #### Channels

 It is assumed that Desktop Agents SHOULD adopt the recommended 8 channel set (and the respective display metadata).
 Desktop Agents MAY support channel customization through configuration.

-The Desktop Agent Bridge MAY support channel mapping ability to deal with channel differences that can arise.
+The Desktop Agent Bridge MAY support channel mapping ability, to deal with issues caused by differing channel sets.

 A key responsibility of the DAB is ensuring that the channel state of the connected agents is kept in-sync, which requires an initial synchronization step as part of the connection protocol.